Spirit of the Rainbow HeronJess Gibson: Work in Progress

 Jo Eckersley, Deputy Managing Director of Sheffield Flourish

-Jess will later do a special performance of Work in Progress for Spirit of the Rainbow Heron, as part of the national Time to Talk Day 2019 (Thursday 7th February 2019) with various opportunities for audience members to engage in discussion after the show.
+Jess did a special performance of Work in Progress for Spirit of the Rainbow Heron, as part of the national Time to Talk Day 2019 (Thursday 7th February 2019) with various opportunities for audience members to engage in discussion after the show. https://www.cptheatre.co.uk/production/work-in-progress/

-Along with producer Joseph Willis Jessica will then be taking the show on the road to a number of venues in the North of England including Hull, Leeds, Manchester, Stockton.
+Along with producer Joseph Willis and audiovisual designer Aaron Mears Jessica has been taking the show on the road to a number of venues in the north, including the Coliseum, Oldham and Square Chapel Arts Theatre in Halifax, as well Camden People’s Theatre, London.
+The tour finishes in autumn 2019.

 Aims for the audience include: